 CJ Green won his first coloring contest in the spring of ’98.
 He has since graduated from the University of Virginia having studied English Lit and Middle Eastern Studies.
 He now lives in Charlottesville, and spends his time serving Mediterranean-inspired tapas, driving out to Innisfree Village, and enjoying his little corner in the Mockingbird office where he can hear Ethan whistle while he works.
 His favorite writers include Lemony Snicket, Kate DiCamillo, and Roald Dahl.

 Bryan Jarrell is the voice behind Mockingbird’s chirps on Facebook and Twitter.
 He’s probably watching you tweet right now, like those guys scanning the Matrix code looking for Agent Smith.
 While Bryan scours the interwebs for new Mbird fans and post ideas, he also enjoys unplugging from the Matrix to cook delicious meals for his wife, Beth.
 Currently a full time employee of West Virginia University, Bryan is a transitional deacon in the Anglican Church of North America, seeking ordination into the priesthood.
 More favorites include Dostoyevsky, EDM and Indie-Pop, St. Augustine, most things by Dan Harmon, and Johnny Walker Red Label.

-In addition to David, Ethan, Will, and Nick, Mockingbird relies on the invaluable contributions of its many volunteers.
+In addition to David, Ethan, Sarah, CJ and Bryan, Mockingbird relies on the invaluable contributions of its many volunteers.
 In the summer, we offer a handful of internship opportunities for college students and seminarians.
 Inquiries may be directed to David Zahl at email@example.com.